codetesthenokh/todolist/README.md

 1. Register new account
 2. Log in to application
 3. Show to do list by user ID
+4. Add new to list item
+5. Mark to do list as complete
-4. Edit to do list item
+6. Edit to do list item
-5. Show incomplete to do list count
+7. Show incomplete to do list count
-6. Edit account's profile (name only)
+8. Edit account's profile (name only)
-7. Change account's password
+9. Change account's password
-8. Block anonymous user to application (user hasn't been logged in yet)
+10. Block anonymous user to application (user hasn't been logged in yet)
-9. Expired time for 15 minutes after log in
+11. Expired time for 15 minutes after log in